-Malika Remili is an international Career coach and the founder of Likacoaching, a Career-coaching platform specialised in supporting professionals and graduates in their career itineraries and objectives in the UK and across Europe.
+Malika Remili is an international career coach and the founder of Likacoaching, a Career-coaching platform specialized in supporting professionals and graduates in their career itineraries and objectives in the UK and across Europe.

 Malika gives us her views about ‘internships’ and how to have a successful internship experience...

 In most countries, work experience combined with the relevant qualifications is a significant asset to kick-start the development of a career.

 Some call it an “internship”, others “graduate program” or “work placement”… Depending on the country, internships have various rules, regulations, and perceptions.
 They can be paid by law or not paid at all; they can be mandatory or facultative; they can be considered as a proper job or just as a student project… Hence why it is always useful to understand how the concept of the internship is perceived in your targeted location in order to better strategise your search.